Korail: KTX

 KTX (Korea Train eXpress) is currently the highest class of KORAIL services.
 KTX services are provided on the Gyeongbu HSR and Honam HSR, as well as their branches such as Gyeongjeon Line, Donghae Line, or Jeolla Line.

 ITX

-ITX (Intercity Train eXpress) are group of intercity services.
-First ITX service was introduced in 2012, which was named as ITX-Cheongchun (ITX-청춘) on Gyeongchun Line.
+ITX (Intercity Train eXpress) are a group of intercity services.
+The first ITX service was introduced in 2012, which was named ITX-Cheongchun (ITX-청춘) on Gyeongchun Line.